 - It provides free access to the research contained in doctoral theses

 - Offers a one stop electronic shop for all UK doctoral theses

 - Digitises theses on request into pdf format

 When you require a Doctoral Thesis from another UK based HE Institution you should check EThOS to either download a thesis already digitised or to request a UK thesis be supplied to you.
 There will not normally be any charge to you for downloading the thesis (depending on the supplying institution's policy).

 You will need to register to use the service, providing a valid email address and password.
 Once registered you can use the online ordering and tracking system direct from EThOS to manage your requests including checking the status of your requests.

 You will not normally need to supply any interlibrary loan forms as you will deal direct with EThOS.

 However, some theses cannot be supplied by EThOS, and you may be directed to a specific institution for a conventional direct loan of a thesis.
 Interlibrary loan forms would then be required.

 Theses can be made available to you in several formats i.e. on paper, CD or DVD.
 A fee is payable by you for this added value service using a valid credit card.

-If you are unable to trace a thesis through EThOS please check the Index to Theses (available from the e-Library) or use the "ask an expert" link from the opening page of the EThOS service.
+If you are unable to trace a thesis through EThOS please check the Index to Theses (available from the e-Library), or use the "Help" option at EThOS.